Crystalwarrior/KFO-Server/README.md

     - Sets a movement handicap on a client by ID so that they need to wait a set amount of time in seconds between changing areas.
     - If name is given, the handicap announcement will use it as the name of the handicap.
     - If announce if over is set to any of "False, false, 0, No, no", no announcements will be sent to the player indicating that they may now move areas.
+    - If the player had an existing handicap, it will be overwritten with this one.
 * **iclock**
     - Changes the IC lock status of the current area.
     - If the area has an IC lock, only GMs and above will be able to send IC messages.